Amulya-Yadav/U-Net-PyTorch/README.md

 ---

+## The Most Important Tip
+• **Experiment with the code!** This is the best way to understand / learn all the code / theory related to the given topic.

+--
 ## Contributing

 Issues and PRs are welcome — bug fixes, training tips, alternative losses (Focal/Tversky/...), multi‑class extensions, documentation improvements, other improvements to the implementation.